2026 Baden-Württemberg state election: Election date

-The period of the 17th Landtag formally ends on 30 April 2026, as per Article 30, Paragraph 2 of the Baden-Württemberg Constitution, which requires the election to take place before the end of the five-year term unless the Landtag is dissolved earlier.
+The period of the 17th Landtag formally ended on 30 April 2026, as per Article 30, Paragraph 2 of the Baden-Württemberg Constitution, which required the election to take place before the end of the five-year term unless the Landtag was dissolved earlier.
 On 18 March 2025, Interior Minister Thomas Strobl announced 8 March 2026 as the provisional date for the next election, in accordance with Section 19 of the State Parliament Election Act.
-On the same day, municipal elections will be held in Bavaria.
+On the same day, municipal elections were held in Bavaria.